Select Page

 Q: Who teaches CAPP courses?

 A: High school teachers with a graduate degree are approved by the respective UW Oshkosh academic department.
-These teachers are then appointed as university adjunct instructors and work cooperatively with UW Oshkosh liaison professors to design and implement the CAPP course.
+These teachers work cooperatively with UW Oshkosh liaison professors to design and implement the CAPP course.

-Q: What is the difference between CAPP and Advance Placement (AP)?
+Q: What is the difference between CAPP and Advanced Placement (AP)?

 A: Upon completion of a CAPP course, you will receive a grade based upon your cumulative effort.